-These days everyone talks a lot about how stress at work is effecting them.
-We tend to do this in a rather casual way, after all: “its only a bit of stress”.
-We feel lucky to have our health and learn to live with fact that most days you we leave work feeling like we have been hit by a ten ton lorry.
-Unfortunately too many people fail to understand that stress can cause many physical ailments and that its much greater problem than many realise.
+These days everyone talks a lot about how stress at work is affecting them.
+We tend to do this in a rather casual way, after all: “it is only a bit of stress”.
+We feel lucky to have our health and learn to live with the fact that most days we leave work feeling like we have been hit by a ten-ton lorry.
+Unfortunately, too many people fail to understand that stress can cause many physical ailments and that its much greater problem than many realise.

 - Approximately 1 in 6 Britons consider their work to be very or extremely stressful.

 - The average stress related case lasts just over 30 working days and is the single biggest factor contributing to work-related ill-health.

 - Stress is the second most commonly reported reason for work-related ill-health, just behind musculoskeletal issues (usually caused by all that time spent sitting at a desk.)

 None of this is good news for the average employer but it is even worse news for the employees themselves.
 These statistics and other reports show that stress at work is not something to be ignored or simply ‘dealt with’.